ajalt/colormath/README.md

-# Color conversions
+# Colormath

-This package allows you to convert between a number of color spaces.
-You can convert from any supported color space to any other space.
+Colormath is a library that allows you to convert between a number of color spaces.

 ## Supported color spaces